 Job one: Decide how you’re going to plot out your meals for the week.
 You can go high- tech with a computer spreadsheet or old-school with a notebook and paper.
 It doesn’t matter which method you pick, as long as it’s one that’s easy for you to use.
 Or download the worksheet at the end of this article.

 Regular meals and snacks throughout the day reduce the risk for getting overly hungry.
 To make sure you’re eating the optimal amount of food at the right time, divvy up your daily SmartPoints among meals and snacks.
-Let’s say you have 30 daily SmartPoints.
-You might want to use six points for breakfast, another nine for lunch, three for an afternoon snack, and 12 for dinner.
-You can use zero SmartPoints fruits and veggies to fill in any gaps.
+Let’s say you have 23 daily SmartPoints.
+You might want to use three points for breakfast, another seven for lunch, three for an afternoon snack, and 10 for dinner.
+You can use zero SmartPoints value fruits, veggies, and some proteins to fill in any gaps.

 It also helps to think about your plans for the coming week.
 Do they include date night, happy hour, or Sunday brunch?
 The beauty of the SmartPoints system is that it allows you the flexibility to spend your budget the way you want.
 Whether that’s a glass of wine with dinner or a slice of birthday cake, using your Weekly SmartPoints to plan for events makes it easier to work them into your SmartPoints budget and less likely that you’ll be unprepared.